oracle-livelabs/developer/rest-services-for-adb-appDevLive/secure-endpoints/secure-endpoints.md

         "instance": "tag:oracle.com,2020:ecid/8576f44b797d6adfbe7b21e3718bf3b6"
     }%
     ```
-    We are not not authorized to use this REST endpoint any longer.
+    We are not authorized to use this REST endpoint any longer.

 31. To get this REST API working again, we need to add **--header 'Authorization: Bearer VALUE'** to our cURL command.
-The **VALUE** is going to be the token text we saved off from a few steps back. (**NOTE: your URL hostname will be different than the below command**)
+The **VALUE** is going to be the token text we saved from a few steps back. (**NOTE: your URL hostname will be different than the below command**)

     We can add this to our cURL command as follows: